-Before receiving its current neighborhood moniker, this area of Queens was titled Sunswick, derived from the Algonquin word Sunkisq, meaning “woman chief.”
-It was also known as Hallet’s Cove in the 18th century until fur merchant Stephen A. Halsey developed the area in 1839 and petitioned the state legislature to name it after the prominent fur trader John Jacob Astor (1763-1848).
-The local residents agreed to change the name in the hope that Astor would donate money to the village’s young ladies’ seminary.
-He eventually sent five hundred dollars.
+This area of Queens was called Sunswick, derived from the Algonquin word Sunkisq, meaning “woman chief.”
+It was also known as Hallett’s Cove in the 18th century until fur merchant Stephen A. Halsey developed the area in 1839 and petitioned the state legislature to name it after the prominent fur trader John Jacob Astor (1763-1848).

-Within a few decades, the area was home to a number of wealthy merchants, a substantial German-American community, and the Steinway piano company.
-Over the course of the 20th century, construction of homes and apartments, the growth of new industries, and the arrival of numerous immigrants transformed Astoria into the thriving and diverse neighborhood it is today.
+Within a few decades, the area became home to several wealthy merchants, a substantial German American community, and the Steinway & Sons piano company.
+During the 20th century, construction of homes and apartments, the growth of new industries, and arrival of numerous immigrants transformed Astoria into today’s thriving and diverse neighborhood.

 NYC Parks received surface rights to this playground in June 1940 and has maintained it since it opened in May 1947.